 A media center will be established in the event of a widespread campus incident/disaster.
 The media center will include workspace for media personnel, electricity, telephones, Internet connections, campus and community directories and maps.
 A media pool of representatives from print and broadcast media outlets may be appointed to establish rules of conduct for the media.

 In a campus emergency faculty, staff and students have a right not to speak with the media.
 The media has the same access to campus as any other member of the community, so it is important, especially during a crisis or emergency, to be vigilant about what you say and who you are saying it to.
 Any situations where individuals feel a reporter has abused their rights should be reported to the director of public relations.

-A communication information center may also be established, if a high volume of incoming phone calls are expected.
+A communication information center may also be established if a high volume of incoming phone calls is expected.